 Trust Lands are lands granted by the United States of America to the State of Utah to support certain beneficiaries identified in the Utah Enabling Act and Utah Constitution.
 The primary beneficiary of trust lands are the k-12 public schools, but also include entities such as the Utah State Hospital and Schools for the Deaf and Blind.
 A full list of trust beneficiaries can be found on the Administration's website.
-Revenues generated from use of trust lands are deposited into dedicated investment funds for long-term support of these beneficiaries.
+Revenue generated from the use of trust lands is deposited into dedicated investment funds for long-term support of these beneficiaries.